LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    =============== =============================================================
    ``-distinct``   Causes a ``-search`` action to only output records that
-                   contain unique field values (comparing only returned fields) or a ``findAll`` action to to return all distinct values.
+                   contain unique field values (comparing only returned fields) or a ``findAll`` action to return records that are distinct across all fields.
 Does not require a value.
 May be used with the ``-returnField`` parameter to limit the fields checked for distinct values.
 MySQL only.
-   ``-groupBy``    Specifies a field name that should by used as the "GROUP BY"
+   ``-groupBy=?``  Specifies a field name that should by used as the "GROUP BY"
-                   statement.
+                   statement for a search action.
 Allows data to be summarized based on the values of the specified field.
    ``-sortRandom`` Requests that returned records be sorted randomly.
 Is used in
                    place  of the ``-sortField`` and ``-sortOrder`` parameters.
                    Does not require a value.
 MySQL only.